 News of the seizure, was quickly followed by a nationwide alert on the ‘epidemic’ of panic attacks that resulted from the grim tidings.
 Friend and neighbour Brian Bohane, shook his head bitterly, as the details sank in.
 “They don’t stop for a minute to think about the harm they do.
 All they care about is themselves!”

 Mannion agreed.
 “Promotion is all that matters to them?
 They never consider the effect this will have on families the length and breadth of the country, the misery and heartache it will cause…”

-Bohane’s brother in law Gerry, who was visiting him over the Easter weekend, objected.
+Bohane’s brother in law Gerry, who was visiting him over the weekend, objected.
 “You can’t say that,” he said, “they’re not all bad?
-Anne’s brother is a guard and once or twice he’s given me a ten spot that blew the head off me.”
+Anne’s brother is a sergeant and once or twice he’s given me a ten spot that blew the head off me.”